-- complete the medicines reconciliation process and produce a complete and accurate in-patient prescription for their patients within 24hrs of admission to hospital - maintain a complete and accurate prescription record during the patient's stay, including documenting reasons for changes in the clinical notes and/or on the appropriate prescribing system - complete the medicines reconciliation process at discharge, producing a complete and accurate Immediate Discharge Letter (IDL) which includes details of all medicine changes made during the patient's stay
+- complete the medicines reconciliation process and produce a complete and accurate in-patient prescription for their patients within 24 hours of admission to hospital.
+(The medicines reconciliation and prescribing process on admission to hospital should be completed sequentially by the prescriber who is undertaking the initial patient assessment and clerk-in). - maintain a complete and accurate prescription record during the patient's stay, including documenting reasons for changes in the clinical notes and/or on the appropriate prescribing system. - complete the medicines reconciliation process at discharge, producing a complete and accurate Immediate Discharge Letter (IDL) which includes details of all medicine changes made during the patient's stay.